Gertrud Caspari: Death and legacy

 Shortly before her death, she moved back to Dresden.
-Caspari died on June 7, 1948 in a hospital in Dresden of complications from a middle ear operation.
+Caspari died on 7 June 1948, in a hospital in Dresden-Klotzsche, of complications from a middle ear operation.
 Her grave is located in the New Cemetery in Dresden-Klotzsche.

-In 1954, a street in Klotzsche, Dresden was named after Gertrud Caspari.
+In 1954, a street in Klotzsche was named after Gertrud Caspari.
 Her home on the Königsbrücker Landstraße 3 has been preserved.
 In 1998, a memorial plaque was placed on the house commemorating the well-known former resident.
 In addition, a primary school in the district bears the name Gertrud Caspari.